 3. Scaling your efforts by hiring writers

-This step isn’t necessary, but I did it on my site that made $1,218 last month.
+This step isn’t necessary, but I did it on my site which made $1,218 last month.
 You can write all the content yourself, but it will take you a little bit longer.

 While hiring my writers, I don’t skip out on quality.
 Even if I have to pay a bit more, good content is the most important thing.
 That being said, I’ve found that a few types of writers often produce high-quality content for less money.